canidlogic/yip/pod/yipdownload.md

 script.

 **Note:** Global resources are served by this script with caching disabled so that the client always gets the current copy.
+Also, resources are served with attachment disposition intended for downloading.
 This is _not_ the script to use for serving global resources to the public.

 The GET request takes either a `template` variable that names the template to download, or a `global` variable that gives the UID of the